Graphcalibur/kfc-orbital-2021/server/README.md

 Register a new user to the website.
 Accepts `username` and `password` parameters via form-encoded input.

 If there already exists a user in the database, the return code will be `409`.
-Otherwise, return a placeholder JSON object indicating the request succeeded.
+Otherwise, return a User object corresponding to the newly registered user.
+This is an object containing:
+    - `username`: the username of the user.

 ### `POST` `/authuser`

 Login.
 Accepts `username` and `password` parameters via form-encoded input.

-If the authentication succeeds, returns a single object of the form `{username: [username]}`.
+If the authentication succeeds, return a User object.
 Otherwise, the return code is `401`, and the return value is an object of the form `{message: [error message]}`